RamonKaspar/Math-Capabilities-LLM/README.md

 This project aims to evaluate existing prompting and in-context learning techniques for LLMs on arithmetic skills and math word problem (MWP) solving capabilities.
 The focus is on arithmetic tasks that a 10-year-old pupil must be able to solve.
 For this purpose, we use [the dataset we created for arithmetic operations and MWPs](https://github.com/RamonKaspar/MathDataset-ElementarySchool) (sampled from existing datasets).

+## Implementation of Multiple Techniques

+For detailed information on how the various techniques are implemented, as well as instructions on how to add new techniques, please refer to the README in the `techniques` folder.

 ## Benchmark Dataset

 ### Arithmetic